L4ser-Security-Labs/onionhookblog/_posts/2024-07-02-atm-skimmer-sales.md

 ## Services offered on this site
-The site is currently offering skimmers for the folling type of ATMs and POS models:
+The site is currently offering skimmers for the following types of ATMs and POS models:

 * Diebold ATM
 * NCR ATM